ellucian-developer/experience-ethos-examples/account-details-dataconnect/README.md

 This example includes a card and page that show the current user their account details and balance.
 There are two top level directories for this example.
 The extension and dataconnect.
 Additional data and behavior could include using a Pay Now feature that integrates with your payment provider.

-The architecture of the Experience extension is as diagramed.
+The architecture of the Experience extension is as diagrammed.

 ![](docs/images/Account-Details-Diagram.png)